-Australian Book Review has a proud history of publishing new and younger writers and critics.
-Each year we publish around 300 writers/critics.
+Australian Book Review has a long and proud history of publishing emerging writers and critics with diverse backgrounds and interests.
+Each year we publish around 300 people from around Australia.
 Of them, usually 80–100 are completely new to the magazine – a measure of our openness to new voices and talent.

-In a separate document – Advice for ABR Contributors – Peter Rose sets out what we offer contributors and what we need from them.
+In a separate document – Advice for New ABR Contributors – we set out how we work with our writers and what we offer them.

-Before you approach ABR, get to know the magazine.
+Before you approach ABR, you should get to know the magazine if you are not already familiar with it.
 Find out if its style and content suit your work.
 If you don't subscribe, buy a few issues or think about subscribing.
-In our new contributors we look for many things – wide reading, excellent grammar, punctuality, professionalism – but we are also looking for people with a real understanding of our style, our direction, and our content.
+We look for many things in new writers – punctuality, professionalism, cultural engagement – but we also seek people with an understanding of ABR’s style, content, and direction.